maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 ### Screens

-Maizzle uses a desktop-first approach with `max-width` media queries instead of Tailwind's default, mobile-first approach that uses `min-width`:
+Maizzle uses a desktop-first approach with `max-width` media queries instead of Tailwind's default, mobile-first approach that uses `min-width`.

+These are the default screens in Maizzle:

 ```js [tailwind.config.js]
 module.exports = {